RL449/SonarAnalysis/README.md

 - Peak volts

-- Presence of a calibration tone (1 if present, 0 if not present)
+- Presence of a excess noise at start of recording (seconds)

 - Time window length (seconds)